davepacheco/rfd/rfd/0116/README.md

   **programming environments** that we're willing to deploy, though nothing is off the table at this point.

-There are two quantitative requirements:
+### Quantitative requirements

 * It should provide substantial **write throughput** (in terms of metadata-records-written-per-second), even in the face if simultaneous reads.
   **Read latency and throughput** are also important.
-* It should be cost-efficient.
-We will focus first on storage efficiency (e.g., disk bytes required per object stored) and resource efficiency (e.g., memory, CPU, and network bandwidth required to satisfy a given level of workload), though ultimately these are mostly proxies for cost efficiency.
+* It should be **cost-efficient**.
+We will focus first on **storage efficiency** (e.g., disk bytes required per object stored) and **resource efficiency** (e.g., memory, CPU, and network bandwidth required to satisfy a given level of workload), though ultimately these are mostly proxies for cost efficiency.

 This is obviously quite a high bar, and it's possible that no existing component satisfies all of these requirements.
 But ultimately, the above is what we're